Module III Regular Basic Course Modular Format

 To optimize success in the Academy, student's are encouraged to have completed additional course work in Public Speaking and Basic Writing Skills.
 College of the Desert courses SP-004 and ENG-050 are strongly recommended.

-An equipment list will be provided at the Academy Orientation Meeting.
-Effective with FALL/2013 semester all incoming Module-III recruits will be required to obtain the following newly approved uniform and equipment items.
-Items marked with (*) are the absolute minimum required for the first day of class after orientation.
+An equipment list will be provided at the Academy Information Session Meeting.
+Effective with Spring/2014 semester all incoming Module-III recruits will be required to obtain the following newly approved uniform and equipment items.
+Items marked with (*) are the absolute minimum required for the first day of class after the information session.
+Uniform vendors will be present at the information sessions listed above.

 - White crew-neck under-shirts*